THE SUNDERLAND SITE - PAGE 181

 A start on some data sources re 'whalebacks' - 1 (Wikipedia), 2 (Nov.
 3, 1891 article), 3 (Alexander McDougall, with image).

 Many of the images that feature whaleback ships do not, unfortunately, identify the particular ship that is depicted.
 But many of those images are fine indeed.
-I hope to put such images, which are of good size & of visual interest, on a separate future page for your viewing enjoyment.
-It is available now, but today only contains two images.
+A page of such images is available here.

 A fine source for data would seem to be 'McDougall's Great Lakes Whalebacks' by Neil R. Zoss, published in 2007 by Arcadia Publishing of South Carolina.